daniel5151/prilik-home-control/README.md

 # prilik-home-control

+**UPDATE (16/07/23):** So I finally tried Home Assistant, and yeah... there's no good reason to roll-your-own version (outside of technical curiosity).
+I'm mothballing this repo for now.
+Do yourself a favor, and just set up Home Assistant.
+It's _awesome_.

+* * *

 A shoddy little app/lib to do misc smart home stuff on the hodge-podge collection of devices I own.